trxsys/gluon/README.md

 Running the Example Test
 ========================

-After the compilation you just have to run
+After the compilation gluon and the tests the example test can be ran with

 ```shell
 ./test.sh example
 ```

-to analyze the example program.
 This example can be found in ```test/simple/example```.
-You are encouraged to modify it and play with this tool.
+You are encouraged to modify and play with the example.

 Running the Validation Tests
 ============================

-After the compilation you just have to run
+After the compilation a set of validation tests can be run with

 ```shell
 cd test/validation
 ./run.sh
 ```

-A batch of tests will be executed.
 The results are saved in each of the test directories, in a file named ```result```.